TLW's TV Gameshowscope™ (Game Show Historyscope)

 On Nov 13, 1947 Pantomime Quiz (originally Pantomime Quiz Time), based on the parlor game Charades debuts on KTLA-TV (ends Oct.
 9, 1959), hosted by Mike Stokey (1918-2003), winning the first Emmy Award for most popular TV program, moving to CBS-TV in Oct.
 1949-Aug.
 28, 1951, NBC-TV on Jan.
 2-Mar.
 26, 1952, CBS-TV on July 4-Aug.
 28, 1952, DuMont Network on Oct.
 20, 1953-Apr.
 13, 1954, CBS-TV on July 9-Aug.
 2, 1954, ABC-TV on Jan.
 22-Mar.
 6, 1955, CBS-TV on July 8-Sept.
 6, 1957, and ABC-TV on Apr.
 8, 1958-Oct.
 9, 1959; on Sept.
 17, 1962-Sept.
 2, 1964 it returns to CBS-TV as "Stump the Stars"; in Jan.-Sept.
 1979 it is syndicated as "Celebrity Charades".

 On July 1, 1948 after years of experimental broadcasts, the U.S. Federal Communications Commission (FCC) approves commerical TV broadcasts; New York City station WNBT (later WNBC) becomes the first to make the changeover, hosting a 1-time episode of Truth of Consequences (which debuted on NBC Radio on Mar.
-23, 1940), hosted by producer Ralph Livingstone Edwards (1913-2005), featuring impossible-to-answer trivia questions followed by Beulah the Buzzer, and the "consequences", a zany and embarrassing stunt, often involving reunion with a loved one; after a 1-time special on NBC-TV on July 1, 1948, it debuts again in 1950 (until 1965), becoming the first TV program with a live audience to be recorded on 35mm film with multiple cameras; in 1954 Edwards is replaced by Jack Bailey, followed in 1956 by Bob Barker, in 1977 by Bob Hilton, and in 1987 by Larry Anderson; on Jan.
-22, 1957 it becomes the first TV program to be broadcast in all U.S. time zones from a videotape; in 1966 it becomes the first successful daily game show in first-run syndication (until 1978, then 1987-8); in 1950 Hot Springs, N.M. renames itself Truth or Consequences, N.M. to get Edwards to host the show there, after which he attends the annual fiesta the first weekend of every May until his death.
+23, 1940), hosted by producer Ralph Livingstone Edwards (1913-2005), featuring impossible-to-answer trivia questions followed by Beulah the Buzzer, and the "consequences", a zany and embarrassing stunt, often involving reunion with a loved one; after a 1-time special on NBC-TV on July 1, 1948, it debuts again on Sept.
+7, 1950 (until Dec.
+31, 1987), becoming the first TV program with a live audience to be recorded on 35mm film with multiple cameras; in 1954 Edwards is replaced by Jack Bailey, followed in 1956 by Bob Barker, in 1977 by Bob Hilton, and in 1987 by Larry Anderson; on Jan.
+22, 1957 it becomes the first TV program to be broadcast in all U.S. time zones from a videotape; in 1966 it becomes the first successful daily game show in first-run syndication (until 1978, then 1987-8); on Mar.
+31, 1950 Hot Springs, N.M. (founded 1916) renames itself Truth or Consequences, N.M. (modern-day pop.
+6K) to get Edwards to host the show there, after which he attends the annual fiesta the first weekend of every May until his death.